How to start a popsicle business: a founder's guide

 • Review the Kiva application to see if you qualify for a 0% interest loan.

-You might want to wait to hire until you are consistently selling out at multiple events per week.
-Your first hire will likely be part-time Event Staff.
-Their main job is to run the cart, handle sales, and restock inventory.
+Wait to hire until you are consistently selling out at multiple events per week.
+Your first hire will likely be part-time Event Staff whose main job is to run the cart, handle sales, and restock inventory.
 Plan for an hourly wage of $15 to $20, plus tips.

 Streamline your operations